 My counselors were the older siblings I never had.
 They were always there to talk, play games, take care of me, encourage me.
 When I was 12, my unit was involved in a serious game of wiffle ball.
 Two minutes before the end of an inning, I was the very last person up to bat.
-My team already had two outs the bases were loaded, we were down by a couple runs, and the literal clock was literally ticking behind me.
+My team already had two outs, the bases were loaded, we were down by a couple runs, and the literal clock was literally ticking behind me.
 When one of my counselors pitched me the ball, I made contact—and I didn’t just hit it, I hit it out of the park.
 I helped score four runs with that swing.
 We won the game, and everyone ran to hug me, pat me on the back, and scream in astonishment.
 The next thing I knew, my counselor, Marc, was holding me on his shoulders above the crowd, screaming “BABE RUTH,” which he called me for the rest of the week.
 I had never been particularly athletic at school, and I certainly was never treated like the most valuable player of anything.
 But Marc made me feel like a hero, and I still feel awesome about myself any time I think of that moment.
 And if I’d struck out and lost us the game, I know he would have consoled me and congratulated me for trying.
 That’s just what counselors do.

 My last summer as a camper was the summer after eight grade.
 The next summer I returned to the same camp as a counselor in training (CIT).
 As amazing as it is to be a camper, I think counselors get the better end of the deal.
 We’re paid to make summers unforgettable for young people, and even though it’s exhausting and a lot of responsibility, who wouldn’t want to make art, go swimming, play games, and play music with 20 kids who love you day in and day out?

-A few summers ago, on an overnight trip to Universal Studios/Islands of Adventure, a bunch of the 13-year-old campers were in line for a roller coaster.
-One of my them, a 13-year-old named Matthew, had second thoughts—he’d never been on a roller coaster, and he was scared.
+A few summers ago, on an overnight trip to Universal Studios/Islands of Adventure, a bunch of my campers were in line for a roller coaster.
+One of them, a 13-year-old named Matthew, had second thoughts—he’d never been on a roller coaster, and he was scared.
 I encouraged him to give it a try.
 He finally relented, but on one condition: He wanted to sit next to me.
-I’d figured he would want to look “cool” by sitting next to his “cool” friends, so I was touched that he’d choose the low-status seat next to mine on the ride.
-The roller coaster (the Hollywood Rip, Ride, Rockit) was awesome, and as we disembarked, Matt threw his arms around me and yelled, “Thank you!!!”
+I’d figured he would want to look “cool” by sitting next to his “cool” friends, so I was touched that he chose the low-status seat next to mine on the ride.
+The roller coaster (the Hollywood Rip, Ride, Rockit) was awesome, and as we disembarked, Matt threw his arms around me and yelled, “Thank you!”
 I asked what he was thanking me for and he said, “For the best experience of my life!”
 He spent the rest of the day hopping from ride to ride with his friends.
 It’s still hard for me to hold back tears when I tell this story.